KumarVivek/msteams-docs/msteams-platform/designing-your-app/designing-meeeting-right-pane.md

 ---
 # Designing the meeting right pane

 The right pane is a canvas for augmenting collaboration during meetings.
-Attendees can see and interact with app content in a dedicated space outside the meeting stage through shared or role-based views.
+Based on Teams tabs, attendees can see and interact with app content in a dedicated space outside the meeting stage through shared or role-based views.

 ## Use cases